Welcome to the

 A Rubber-like flexible material.
 TPU boasts extreme flexibility and even remains flexible in colder environments.
 This flexibility also means it can retain its form after taking impacts.

-3D Desktop Printing Safety Tips
+Cosplay 3D Printing